rsous/desafioAlura/README.md

 ## About The Project

+This project is meant to showcase the results of my journey and small achievements in my programming journey.

-Project designed by the Alura team as part of their subscription programs and used in the first Front End Alura Challenge.
+Project designed by the Alura team as part of their subscription programs and used in their first Front End Alura Challenge.

 ### Built With